MicrosoftDocs/customer-insights/ci-docs/azure-machine-learning-experiments.md

 ### Batch inference pipeline

-* In the designer, a training pipeline can be used to create or update an inference pipeline.
+- In the designer, a training pipeline can be used to create or update an inference pipeline.
 Currently, only batch inference pipelines are supported.

-* Using the SDK, you can publish the pipeline to an endpoint.
+- Using the SDK, publish the pipeline to an endpoint.
 Currently, Customer Insights integrates with the default pipeline in a batch pipeline endpoint in the Machine Learning workspace.

    ```python
    published_pipeline = pipeline.publish(name="ChurnInferencePipeline", description="Published Churn Inference pipeline")
    pipeline_endpoint = PipelineEndpoint.get(workspace=ws, name="ChurnPipelineEndpoint")